-Model results are presented on the pages by follow separately for each patient population.
-Summary findings for both the "intent-to-treat" (i.e., including crossovers) and "as-treated" (excluding crossovers) analyses are displayed in detail in Section 8; for brevity, presentation of selected tabular findings in this summary are limited to intent-to-treat analyses only.
+Model results are presented on the pages that follow separately for each patient population.
+Summary findings for both the "intention-to-treat" (i.e., including crossovers) and "astreated" (excluding crossovers) analyses are displayed in detail in Section 8; for brevity, presentation of selected tabular findings in this summary are limited to intention-to-treat analyses only.
+For continuous and event-based measures, 95% confidence intervals are presented to facilitate interpretation of uncertainty around model-generated means.